telerik/uwp-docs/cloud-integration/google-cloud/cognitive-services/translation.md

 ## Step 1: Create the {{ site.framework_name }} Application

 Create a standard {{ site.framework_name }} application with the following setup.
-The RadListView controls will be used to choose the languages from and to which the translation will be applied:
+Two RadListView controls will be used to choose the languages from and to which the translation will be applied:

 #### __[XAML] Example 1: Defining the view__